Be Part of the 1913 Circle

-In 2013 Morris Museum Trustee Austin “Slim” Bush left the Museum a truly amazing gift: a secure and optimistic future.
-His bequest, one of the largest in the Museum’s 106 year history, has been transformative.
+In 2013, Morris Museum Trustee Austin “Slim” Bush left the Museum with a truly amazing gift: a secure and optimistic future.
+His bequest, one of the largest in the Museum’s 106-year history, has been transformative.
 This generosity is, to this day, allowing the Museum to invest in a number of vital projects including capital improvements, gallery renovation, and general operations of our exhibitions and programs.

 Beyond the joy and satisfaction of knowing that their support is protecting our future, members of the 1913 Circle receive:

 - Recognition on our website and our entrance pavilion (with your permission; names are listed without giving levels)

 For more information, or to confirm that the Morris Museum is in your estate plans:

 When choosing your giving method, you may wish to consult a financial advisor or tax professional.

 Bequests are the simplest way to make planned gifts, and can easily be included in a will or revocable trust instrument during its creation or by adding a will codicil or trust amendment.
 A bequest may be designated for a specific purpose and may be used to establish an endowed fund in your name.
 It can include a specific amount, or can be a percentage of the overall value of an estate or trust.